eliasjacob/paper_brcad5/README.md

 ## How to run
 1 - Clone this project

-2 - Download the data from [here](https://www.kaggle.com/eliasjacob/brcad5) and place all files inside `data/`
+2 - Download all the parquet and csv files from [here](https://www.kaggle.com/eliasjacob/brcad5) and place all files inside `data/`

-3 - Download the pretrained language models from [here](https://jacob.al/paper_brcad5) and place all files and folders inside the folder `code/` in this  repository.
+3 - Use the same kaggle page described above to download the pretrained language models and place all files and folders inside the folder `code/` in this repository.
 Replace any existing files.

 4 - Install the enviroment
 ```bash